Key support actions

 - Regular meetings with tutors and Directors of Studies should be coordinated to review adjustments and ensure that a student's support requirements are being met

-- 24 hours' notice of change of venue whenever possible, given via an accessible format.
-This is to ensure the student can find the venue and arrange human support if necessary
+- 24 hours' notice of change of venue whenever possible to ensure the student can arrange human support if necessary

 The Equality Act (2010)